nice-digital/teamcity-build-number/README.md

 +:refs/heads/(master)
 ```

 DO NOT specify `+:refs/pull/(*/merge)` in the branch specification this will allow for unauthorised pull requests to run in TC.
-If you want to build pull use the build feature "Pull requests" this will allow you to limit pull requests from members and collaborators.
+If you want to build pull requests use the build feature "Pull requests" this will allow you to limit pull requests from members and collaborators.

 See [Building GitHub pull requests with TeamCity](https://blog.jetbrains.com/teamcity/2019/08/building-github-pull-requests-with-teamcity/) on the JetBrains blog for more info.